Rakta Charitra: Plot

-The story progresses as famed film star-turned-politician Konda Shivaji Rao (Shatrughan Sinha) targets Anantapur for contesting elections.
-The day he enters Anantapur for the rally, Bukka Reddy's men throw bombs, making Shivaji Rao get back inside the car and return.
-This insults him greatly, and he asks his secretary for the one who can stop Bukka Reddy.
-Immediately, his secretary mentions Pratap Ravi's name; Shivaji Rao sends for him and puts down a proposal to join his party and a ticket for contesting elections.
-On the other hand, Bukka Reddy makes his brother Puru Reddy (Vishwajeet Pradhan) contest elections and tries to sabotage the voting process by stealing the ballots.
-Pratap Ravi starts his rampage by eliminating, one by one, every rival of his party.
-Eventually, he comes across a man named Babu Qadri, who seeks Pratap Ravi's help to avenge his sister's death.
-Bukka Reddy had raped his 16-year-old sister, because of which she immolated herself, and Bukka Reddy had then broken Babu Qadri's leg.
-Pratap Ravi assures him of his vengeance but asks him to forget everything for some time.
+The saga progresses as famed superstar-turned-politician Shivaji Rao targets Anantapur for contesting elections.
+The day he enters Anantapur for the rally, Bukka's men, in order to prevent a competition for Bukka's elder brother Puru Reddy who is standing for the elections, throw bombs, which makes Shivaji get back inside the car and go back.
+This insults him greatly, and he asks his advisor Ram Moorthy for the one who can stop Bukka.
+Immediately, Ram mentions Pratap's name; Shivaji sends for him and puts down a proposal of joining his Praja Desham Party and ticket for contesting elections.
+Eventually, Pratap comes across an electrician named Babu Qadri, who seeks Pratap's help in avenging the death of his sister.
+Bukka had abducted and raped Babu's sixteen-year-old sister and the cops refused to lodge a complaint, because of which she immolated herself, and Bukka had then broken Babu's leg when the latter protested.
+Pratap assures him his vengeance but asks him to forget everything for some time.
+On the other hand, a now-deranged Bukka, upon learning that Pratap will be contesting the elections against Puru, threatens his men to sabotage the voting process by stealing the ballots, else he would personally kill them all.
+Knowing that the shift from guerrilla warfare to mainstream politics is dangerous, Pratap orders his men to create a list of their existing and potential enemies; as a clean-shaven Pratap joins the election campaign, a bloody rampage is unleashed by his top lieutenants AK and Omkar who create seven or eight action teams to eliminate over twenty people related to Bukka at the slightest pretext of suspicion.